 Public Art Initiative

-The Hamburg Area Arts Alliance is also responsible for public artwork created within the district.
+The Hamburg Area Arts Alliance is also responsible for public artwork created within the community.
 In 2016, we commissioned Carrie Kingsbury, one of our members, to paint a mural depicting the history of Hamburg on the side of the building at 234 State Street, Hamburg.
-The next mural project was a painting of trains on the building of the Reading Railroad Heritage Museum at 500 South 3rd Street, Hamburg, creating a collage on the side of Hamburg Manufacturing, Inc., 221 South 4th Street, Hamburg, and depicts the history of the foundry, including its beginning as Hamburg Plow Works and most recently a mural has been painted at the intersections of 4th and Pine Streets in downtown Hamburg visualizing what the intersection looked like, circa the 1800’s.
+Since that time 3 additional murals have been created: painting of trains on the building of the Reading Railroad Heritage Museum at 500 South 3rd Street, Hamburg, creating a collage on the side of Hamburg Manufacturing, Inc., 221 South 4th Street, Hamburg, depicting the history of the foundry, including its beginning as Hamburg Plow Works and most recently a mural has been painted at the intersections of 4th and Pine Streets in downtown Hamburg visualizing what the intersection looked like, circa the 1800’s.

-If you’re interested in learning more about the Hamburg Area Arts Alliance or the Art & Craft Gallery of Hamburg, please visit us at 335 State Street or call for more information: (610) 562-3106.
+If you’re interested in learning more about the Hamburg Area Arts Alliance or the Art & Craft Gallery of Hamburg, please visit us at 320 State Street or call for more information: (610) 562-3106.
 Applications for membership for the Hamburg Area Arts Alliance are available using the links below.
-The gallery is open Monday through Friday, 9:00 am to 4:00 pm, and Saturday, 10:00 am to 3:00 pm.
+The gallery is open Monday through Friday, 9:00 am to 4:00 pm, and Saturday, 10:00 am to 3:00 pm, closed Sunday.